By Joanne Jeffries. Last Updated 12th November 2021. Welcome to this case study covering personal injury claims payouts for a prison worker.

-If you have been involved in an accident, there are a number of reasons why you should make a claim.
+If you have been involved in an accident, whether you suffer an injury due to lack of manual handling training, slips, trips and falls, another type of accident or you were the victim of an assault, there are a number of reasons why you should make a claim.
 This includes the following:

-- Money for the recovery process – There is only one place to begin, and this is with the fact that you will receive a sum of money that is designed to help you through the recovery process.
+- Money for the recovery process – There is only one place to begin, and this is with the fact that you will receive a sum of money that is designed to help you through the recovery process if you successfully claim compensation.

 - Peace of mind – Unfortunately, there are a lot of people that can torture themselves when they have been involved in an accident.
 The damage is not always physical.
 It can be easy to second guess yourself and wonder whether you could have done something differentially.
 A personal injury claim can help you to draw a line on the situation and move on.